KyleRego/KyleRego.github.io/collections/_posts/2023-04-21-what-i-learned-developing-anki-record-and-anki-books.markdown

 end
 ```

-The collection object is yielded to the block argument which is a closure because it carries artifacts that were in scope where it was defined into the method call.
+The collection object which represents the data in the database is yielded to the block argument which is a closure because it carries artifacts that were in scope where it was defined into the method call.

 This script does not edit the `test_1.apkg` file.
-It instead zips a new file with almost the same name (a timestamp is appended to the name).
-The new file has the changes due to whatever the block argument does.
-I designed it in this way because it is necessary to temporarily unzip the original Anki package into multiple SQLite databases and media files while the closure argument is executing, and I wanted to make sure those files would not be left on the system if the script threw an error:
+It zips a new file with almost the same name (a timestamp is appended to the name).
+The new file has the changes due to whatever happens to the collection inside the block argument.
+I designed it in this way because it is necessary to temporarily unzip the original Anki package file into multiple SQLite databases and media files.
+This ensures that the files are cleaned up even if the script throws an error:

 ```ruby
 # lib/anki_record/anki_package/anki_package.rb